 Only as his past emerges the reader begins to grasp the full extent of his character.
 He is not human, but actually part of the Project SEEDS to find a new planet after life on Earth became unsustainable.
 His twin brother Knife and he are sentient Plants, inter-dimensional beings used as energy sources.
 Raised by a woman named Rem, her teachings as well as her sacrifice shaped Vash’s world vision.
 Contrary to his brother, he deems humanity as worthy of saving, and is determined to fight for it.

 He is a lonely being who, due to both his reputation and unnaturally long life, has suffered many losses.
 Facing betrayal by some of those he considered friends and witnessing the death of others took its toll on him.
 Nor does the author shy away from depicting the depression and inner turmoil in the face of such pain.
 Haunted by a traumatic childhood and the accidental annihilation of July, he is unable to escape the cycle of guilt.
-An exploration of themes of inner turmoil and an attempt to survive in extreme situations, also present in Neon Genesis Evangelion first and Gantz later.
+An exploration of themes of pain and attempt to survive in extreme situations, also present in Neon Genesis Evangelion first and Gantz later.

 The paradox of idealistic pacifism in the manga Trigun

 The moral dilemma represented by idealistic pacifism is the core element of the manga Trigun.
 Respect for human life is the protagonist’s main feature, but it also represents his doom.
 Peace is not obtainable without confronting and accepting one’s mistakes.
 Since he is unable to go against his moral code, the price to pay includes not only his own suffering but also the lives of innocents.
-A theme of compromise between idealism and reality that emerges as well in the manga sensation Attack on Titan.
+A hard compromise between idealism and reality that emerges as well in the manga sensation Attack on Titan.

 It is human to always hope for the best, but reality does not work like that.
 One cannot save everyone.
 The moment Vash faces this truth is when he is forced to kill Legato, Knife’s devotee, to save his dear ones.
 This causes a psychological crisis for the protagonist, whose hero-complex led him to spill blood at last.
 Showing that even the best ideals could not survive the harsh reality of life.

 But it also brings a new understanding.
-Recognizing that some bounds of morality bounds must be overcome in order to keep on pursuing peace is essential to Vash’ growth.
+Recognizing that some bounds of morality must be overcomed in order to keep on pursuing peace is essential to Vash’ growth.
 Not unlike titles as Troppo Facile Amarti in Vacanza or Full Metal Alchemist, Trigun confronts the fragility of human nature, as well as its strength.
 It teaches that while pure ideals might not exist in the real world, striving for a just goal is never wrong.